notBald/Avalonia86/Linux.md

 # Step 1.3 - Test dotnet

-Reopen the terminal (so that it gets the settings applied above)
+Reopen the terminal (so that it gets the settings above applied)

 Type "dotnet --info".
 You should get output similar to this:
 ```